fstreicher/folding-decorators/vsc-extension-quickstart.md

 # Welcome to your VS Code Extension

-## What's in the folder

-* This folder contains all of the files necessary for your web extension.
-* `package.json` * this is the manifest file in which you declare your extension and command.
-* `src/web/extension.ts` * this is the main file for the browser
-* `webpack.config.js` * the webpack config file for the web main

 ## Setup

 * install the recommended extensions (amodio.tsl-problem-matcher and dbaeumer.vscode-eslint)

-## Get up and running the Web Extension

-* Run `npm install`.
-* Place breakpoints in `src/web/extension.ts`.
-* Debug via F5 (Run Web Extension).
-* Execute extension code via `F1 > Hello world`.

-## Make changes

-* You can relaunch the extension from the debug toolbar after changing code in `src/web/extension.ts`.
-* You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.

-## Explore the API

-* You can open the full set of our API when you open the file `node_modules/@types/vscode/index.d.ts`.

 ## Run tests